+Indian operators

-Indian operators have the lowest total revenue per GB - New Zealand's operators the highest
+have the lowest

+total revenue per

+GB - New

+Zealand's operators

+the highest

 But we also said that a gigabyte has never been cheaper.
-More correctly put is that operators never had lower total service revenue per gigabyte than what they currently have.
-Figure 15 shows the revenue erosion from 2020 to 2021.
+More correctly put is that operators never had lower total service revenue per gigabyte than what they currently have - which is true for all countries but Iceland.
+Figure 15 shows the revenue development from 2020 to 2021.